Toxic chemicals from fracking wastewater spills can persist for years

-Brian W. Stewart, a geochemist at the University of Pittsburgh who studies fracking wastewater, says this is the first time to his knowledge that systematic sampling has been done downstream of known brine spills to detect the impact of wastewater from fracking.
-“I was surprised that it persists that long,” he says; in two cases, the group found elevated levels of contaminants from a spill four years later.
+Brian W. Stewart, a geochemist at the University of Pittsburgh who studies fracking wastewater, says this is the first time, to his knowledge, that systematic sampling has been done downstream of known brine spills to detect the impact of wastewater from fracking.
+“I was surprised that it persists that long,” he says, pointing to two cases in which the group found elevated levels of contaminants four years after a spill.

-In a separate study, Vengosh and colleagues showed that a radioactive tracer technique could accurately date recent spills, including the one at Blacktail Creek.
-The method relies on measuring the ratio of 228Th to 228Ra in the soil and sediment.
-228Ra, which is soluble in water, comes to the surface with spills and is absorbed by soil, and then decays into insoluble 228Th with a half-life of about six years.
-The technique can date spills up to 10 years old (Environ.
-Sci.
-Technol.
-Lett.
-2016, DOI: 10.1021/acs.estlett.6b00118).
-It could finger recent pollution from fracking wastewater in regions with a history of conventional oil and gas production, such as the Marcellus Shale region, potentially resolving issues in which producers claim that contamination resulted from earlier production, Vengosh says.

 Join the conversation